 In this project we collaborate with the local Foundation Saint Martin Utrecht and the international Centre culturel Européen Saint Martin de Tours, supported by the European Council, to investigate the historical development and actual significance of local and European heritage, in particular of the local patron saint in historical and present-day programmes of urban culture and citizenship formation.
 Within the European network the focus is on the symbolic and universal meaning of sharing (partage citoyen), translated into concrete and contemporary forms of sharing cultural, ecological, and humanitarian goods and values.

-The urban patron saint Martin and performative expressions of urban citizenship in past and present are further thematized in a public conference entitled A Miracle of Saint Martin: A Prosperous City, organised in 2022 at the occasion of the 900th anniversary of the Utrecht charter issued in 1122.
-The preparation of this conference is a collaboration between the Citizenship Discourses-project with various partners within the city and University of Utrecht.
-The conference will present the book Het wonder van Sint Maarten.
+The urban patron saint Martin and performative expressions of urban citizenship in past and present were thematized in a public conference entitled A Miracle of Saint Martin: A Prosperous City, organised in 2022 at the occasion of the 900th anniversary of the Utrecht charter issued in 1122.
+The preparation of this conference was a collaboration between the Citizenship Discourses-project with various partners within the city and University of Utrecht.
+The conference presented the book Het wonder van Sint-Maarten.
 Utrecht, een gelukkige stad.
 The conference was framed by the full performance (from First Vespers on Sunday, July 3rd to Second Vespers on Monday, July 4th) of the chants that bishop Radbod of Utrecht (899/900-917) composed for the festive commemoration of the translatio of Martin’s relics on July 4th.
 This liturgical commemoration was installed on the Utrecht festive calendar by Radbod (UBU Hs 406).
-The day will be closed with the presentation of the book.
-The website of Het Utrechts Archief will host the audio-visual recording of the full Office for Martini translatio.
+The day was closed with the presentation of the book.
+The website of Het Utrechts Archief hosts the audio-visual recording of the full Office for Martini translatio.
 For more information about the project, click here (in Dutch).